Aarception/Mo-information-security-portfolio/README.md

 The Waranle without the Wadad is tyranny and subjugation.

-The Wadaad submitted to the Waranle is authoritarianism and ethical drift.
+The Wadad submitted to the Waranle is authoritarianism and ethical drift.

 Bringing the excesses of the Waranle under the permanent, dominant control of the Wadad is harmony and restorative.